JacksonAllan/c_cpp_hash_tables_benchmark/README.md

 ## Adding a new table (via a shim)

-Each hash-table library plugs into the benchmarks via a custom _shim_ that provides a standard API for basic hash-table operations.
+Each hash-table library plugs into the benchmarks via a custom _shim_ that provides a standard API for basic operations.

 To add a new table, follow these steps:

-1. Create a directory, with your chosen name for the shim, in the `shims` directory and, ideally, install the hash-table library's headers there.
+1. Create a directory, with your chosen name for the shim, in the `shims` directory and, ideally, install the hash-table library there.

-2. Create a file name `shim.h` in the new directory.
+2. Create a file named `shim.h` in the new directory.

-3. Insert the name of the shim to an empty shim slot in `config.h`.
+3. Insert the name of the shim into an empty shim slot (or replace the name of an existing shim in an occupied slot) in `config.h`.

 4. In `shim.h`, define a struct template with the name of the shim (`new_shim` in the below documentation) and that satisfies the following requirements: